knight-dev/GenEpiLAC2025/course_modules_2025/Sequencing&QC/Sequencing&QC.md

 mkdir kraken2
 kraken2 -db /home/manager/kraken2_database --threads 4 --gzip-compressed --paired --report kraken2/CNGB1553_kraken2.txt --use-names CNGB1553_S31_L001_R1_001.fastq.gz CNGB1553_S31_L001_R2_001.fastq.gz
 ```
+-db = name for Kraken2 database

+--threads = number of threads

+--gzip-compressed = input files are compressed with gzip

+--paired = the filenames provided have paired-end reads

+--report = print a report with aggregrate counts/clade to file

+--use-names = print scientific names instead of just taxids

-Repeat this analysis for samples CNGB1797 and CNGB39120.
+Repeat the previous command for samples CNGB1797 and CNGB39120.

 **What is the most abundant species identified in each sample?**